smart-data-models/dataModel.Weather/WeatherForecast/doc/new_spec_EN-US.md

 ## List of properties

 - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateIssued`:   - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateRetrieved`:   - `dayMaximum`:   - `dayMinimum`:   - `description`: A description of this item  - `feelLikesTemperature`:   - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refPointOfInterest`:   - `relativeHumidity`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `temperature`:   - `type`: NGSI Entity type  - `uVIndexMax`:   - `validFrom`:   - `validTo`:   - `validity`:   - `visibility`:   - `weatherType`:   - `windDirection`:   - `windSpeed`:
+This will usually be allocated by the storage platform.  - `dateIssued`: The date and time the forecast was issued by the meteorological bureau in ISO8601 UTC format.  - `dateModified`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `dateRetrieved`: The date and time the forecast was retrieved in ISO8601 UTC format.  - `dayMaximum`:   - `dayMinimum`: Minimum values forecasted for the reported period.  - `description`: A description of this item  - `feelLikesTemperature`:   - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refPointOfInterest`:   - `relativeHumidity`:   - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `temperature`:   - `type`: NGSI Entity type  - `uVIndexMax`:   - `validFrom`: Validity period start date and time.  - `validTo`: Validity period end date and time.  - `validity`: Includes the validity period for this forecast as a ISO8601 time interval.  - `visibility`:   - `weatherType`:   - `windDirection`:   - `windSpeed`:
 Required properties
 - `address`  - `dateIssued`  - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)